 Internationalized Domain Names (IDNs) are domains that can contain letters in their name that are not limited to the English alphabet (i.e. the ASCII character set).
 This includes, for example, Latin letters with diacritics, such as č, ć, š, ž and đ.
-In supporting the aforementioned characters, and an additional 36 from the Albanian, Bosnian, Croatian, Czech, German, Hungarian, Montenegrin, Polish, Romanian, Slovak, Slovene and Vlach languages, the .RS domain becomes part of the great global family of IDN TLDs.
-The first such domain was .COM, back in 2000.
+In supporting the aforementioned characters, and an additional 36 from the Albanian, Ashkali, Bosnian, Bunjevac, Croatian, Czech, German, Hungarian, Montenegrin, Polish, Roman, Romanian, Slovak, Slovene and Vlach languages, the .RS domain joined on December 10th 2018 the great global family of IDN TLDs.

-RNIDS’ registration fees for .RS IDNs will be the same as the fees for registration of the corresponding .RS domain in all domain spaces (.RS, .CO.RS, .ORG.RS, .EDU.RS, .IN.RS).
+RNIDS’ registration fees for .RS IDNs are the same as the fees for registration of the corresponding .RS domain in all domain spaces (.RS, .CO.RS, .ORG.RS, .EDU.RS, .IN.RS).

 A short history of IDN domains